uhray/boilerplate/README.md

 Uhray Boilerplate
 ===============

-The Uhray boilerplate is a starting point for our webapp projects.
-It was originally inspired by [html5-boilerplate](https://github.com/h5bp/html5-boilerplate), but is focused on dynamic web applications that need more than just an HTML5 site.
+The Uhray boilerplate is a starting point web application development projects.
+It was originally inspired by [html5-boilerplate](https://github.com/h5bp/html5-boilerplate), but we focused on dynamic web applications that need more than the basics of an HTML5 website.
+We set out to build a collection of tech tools, both internally developed and externally leveraged, that would allow developers to easily and efficiently create modern web applications.
+We wanted to organize the codebase according to how we typically think about web applications (page-centric, complete separation of frontend and backend, etc).
+Lastly, we wanted to create a framework with complete transparency and no magic.
+This gives the developer complete flexibility to do virtually anything he desires, however he chooses, without being pigeonholed or restricted to the confines of typical development frameworks.
+The end result is the Uhray Boilerplate.

 ## Features